gintool/gin/README.md

 # Gin: A Tool for Experimentation with GI

+*Most recent updates have been to the LLM branch: please checkout that for updated functionality.
+It will be merged in the coming months.*

 Gin is a [Genetic Improvement](https://en.wikipedia.org/wiki/Genetic_improvement_(computer_science)) (GI) tool.
 Genetic Improvement is the application of [Genetic Programming](https://en.wikipedia.org/wiki/Genetic_programming) and other [Metaheuristics](https://en.wikipedia.org/wiki/Metaheuristic) to existing software, to improve it in some way.
 In